simonfong6/signInUCSD/README.md

 ## Deploying on Ubuntu 16.04 EC2 on AWS
 Instructions on how to use Nginx to deploy multiple static websites and how to use it as a reverse proxy for a Flask application.
 I am simply reiterating all the information I have learned from the resources available below, but I will be only including the steps that I used and needed.

-### Ngninx
+### Nginx
 Installing Nginx by using the package manager.
 ```
 sudo apt-get install nginx
 ```

-I will list some commands that you can use to control Ngninx once you have it installed.
+I will list some commands that you can use to control Nginx once you have it installed.

 This will restart Nginx which is useful when you are changing the configuraiton files.
 ```